svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message** :  The resource "{0}" property tags schema is different with the common type definition.
+**Output Message** :  The property tags in the resource "{0}" does not conform to the common type definition.

-**Description** :  This rule is to check if the tags definition of a resource is same with the common tags definition.
+**Description** :  This rule is to check if the tags definition of a resource conforms to the common tags definition.

 **CreatedAt**: February 23, 2021

 **LastModifiedAt**: February 23, 2021

-**Why this rule is important**: It will block the SDK generation for terraform, as it's only accepted that the Golang type for tags is map[string]*string .
+**Why this rule is important**: It will block the SDK generation for Terraform, as it's only accepted that the Golang type for tags is map[string]*string .

 **How to fix the violation**: Please reference to the common tags definition in [v2/types.json](https://github.com/Azure/azure-rest-api-specs/blob/0e18f46fd2c210f85b5ec0f9dd9be664242bee82/specification/common-types/resource-management/v2/types.json#L146).